Glen Canyon National Recreation Area - Page 1 of 2

 Lake Powell, created by the Glen Canyon Dam, is 186 miles long with more than 1,986 miles of shoreline.
-By the time the dam was completed in 1963, it took another 14 years to fill Lake Powell.
+Though the dam was completed in 1963, it would take another 14 years to fill Lake Powell.
 Since then, Lake Powell has proven to be a premier attraction for millions of visitors from all over the world.
+For current lake and river information click here.

 Before the completion of Glen Canyon Dam in 1963, these remote rugged canyons were a discouraging barrier to the early pioneers and explorers.
 Today, Lake Powell winds its way through this desert paradise with excellent views of balancing rocks, pinnacles, buttes, arches and amphitheaters.
 The combination of clear skies, crystal clear water and red sandstone rock formations makes this national recreation area an ideal place for the outdoor enthusiast.
 Lake Powell is more than just a fantastic recreation area.
 Awesome in its dimensions and complexity, its desolate beauty makes it an experience never to be forgotten.